Liborio Angelucci

-Liborio Angelucci (born 1746, Rome; died 1811, Milan) was an Italian physician and politician.
+Liborio Angelucci (born 1746, Rome; died 1811, Milan) was a Roman politician and physician.

 Biography

 He had an excellent reputation as a physician and obstetrician and as a scholar because he was editor of the first Roman edition of Dante's Divine Comedy.

 He was among the first in Rome to accept ideas of French Revolution and one of the few who worked for it.
 He was in contact with de Bassville whose doctor he was.